CadQuery/ocp-build-system/pypi-stubs/README.md

 # cadquery-ocp-stubs

-Typing stubs for [cadquery-ocp](https://pypi.org/project/cadquery-ocp/) automaticaly generated using [pybind11-stubgen](https://github.com/CadQuery/pybind11-stubgen).
+Typing stubs for cadquery-ocp based on the official CadQuery/OCP sources.

 ## Notes